Azure/azure-sdk-for-java/sdk/communication/azure-communication-sms/README.md

 ```

 ### Access Key Authentication
-Identity uses HMAC authentication with the resource access key.
+SMS uses HMAC authentication with the resource access key.
 The access key must be provided to the `SmsClientBuilder` via the credential() function.
 Endpoint and httpClient must also be set via the endpoint() and httpClient() functions respectively.

 <!-- embedme src/samples/java/com/azure/communication/sms/samples/quickstart/ReadmeSamples.java#L18-L29 -->